yestoall/resume/README.md

-# Hola, soy Nacho Rapallo
+# Hello, I'm Nacho Rapallo

 ### I should say that I am a programmer, but I feel more identified with the word ***artisan***.